florentinf/Timezone/Timezone/README.md

 6. **Natural Language**:
    - `Eastern Time`, `Pacific`, `Central Europe`

 The bot will try to intelligently match your input to the correct timezone, even with typos or partial matches.
+The bot supports UTC offsets like `UTC+1` or `GMT-5` as well as general timezone names.

 ## Troubleshooting